top of page

 Recruitment

-The second logical phase was to speak to the end users of this communication journey: the insurance company's customers.
+The next step was to speak directly with end users—the insurance company's customers.

 Adjuster brief-01.png